kuzzleio/kuzzle/docs/API.WebSocket.md

   /*
-  Required: if your query doesn't include a requestId field, Kuzzle will discard it, as it doesn't have any mean to provide you the result */
+  Required: if your query doesn't include a requestId field, Kuzzle will discard it, as it doesn't have any means to provide you with the result */
   requestId: <Unique query ID>,